Duke of Sussex75 South Parade

 See more about this pub on WhatPub, CAMRA's national pub guide.

-Rebuilt in 1898 with a mock Tudor frontage.
-Central island counter with exposed floorboards, alcove seating and etched glass screens.
-Up to five rotating guest ales. mostly from from London and the Home Counties.
-The rear room, the decorative ceiling of which is listed, is dedicated to dinners and leads through to a large and welcoming garden with hidden corners.
+Rebuilt in 1898 with a mock Tudor frontage, it has a central island counter with exposed floorboards, alcove seating and etched glass screens.
+Up to five (but usually three) rotating guest ales are available. mostly from London and the Home Counties.
+The rear room, the decorative ceiling of which is listed, is dedicated to diners and leads through to a large and welcoming garden with hidden corners.
 It is both a local and a gastro-pub.
 There is generally a pub quiz here on Sunday evenings.
 Next to the terminus of the 94 bus.